home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

 ---

-The telegram platform uses [Telegram](https://web.telegram.org) to delivery notifications from Home Assistant to your Android device, your Windows phone, or your iOS device.
+The `telegram` platform uses [Telegram](https://web.telegram.org) to delivery notifications from Home Assistant to your Android device, your Windows phone, or your iOS device.

-The requirement are:
+The requirements are:

 - You need a [Telegram bot](https://core.telegram.org/bots).
 Please follow those [instructions](https://core.telegram.org/bots#botfather) to create one and get the token for your bot.
 Keep in mind that bots are not allowed to contact users.
 You need to make the first contact with your user.
 Meaning that you need to send a message to the bot from your user.
 - The `chat_id` of an user.